 Erondu was elected as president of GMC’s student senate in his junior year.
 He also serves on the judicial review board, sings in GMC’s chorus, and is a member of Model United Nations club and Inter-Cultural Club.
 “I love to be busy and involved.
 It keeps me out of trouble and I stay focused,” he laughs.

-Erondu broke his future goals into the long term and the short term: “Short term, I’d like to graduate from GMC with honors and make an impact in the GMC community.
-I’d also like to attend more Model U.N. conferences,” he said.
+Erondu breaks up his future goals into the long term and the short term: “Short term, I’d like to graduate from GMC with honors and make an impact in the GMC community,” he said.
 “My long-term career goal includes going to graduate school.
-I hope to pursue a master’s in international relations and diplomacy with a concentration in sustainable development.
-The world is moving toward sustainability.
-I really want to use my initiative and travel to impoverished communities to work on more sustainable practices,” he said.
+I hope to pursue a master’s in international relations and diplomacy with a concentration in sustainable development.”

 He is already well on his way to achieving his goals.
 Last year Erondu was named by Campus Compact as a winner of the national 2015 Newman Civic Fellow Award which recognizes outstanding students who use their education to better understand themselves, the root causes of social issues, and effective mechanisms for creating lasting change.